-While slave threads are running, there may be gaps and half-applied transactions.
+While replication threads are running, there may be gaps and half-applied transactions.

 mysqld shuts down.
 Both clean and unclean shutdown abort ongoing transactions and may leave gaps and half-applied transactions.

-KILLof replication threads (the SQL thread when using a single-threaded slave, the coordinator thread when using a multi-threaded slave).
+KILLof replication threads (the SQL thread when using a single-threaded replica, the coordinator thread when using a multithreaded replica).
 This aborts ongoing transactions and may leave gaps and half-applied transactions.

 Error in applier threads.
 This may leave gaps.
 If the error is in a mixed transaction, that transaction is half-applied.
-When using a multi-threaded slave, workers which have not received an error complete their queues, so it may take time to stop all threads.
+When using a multithreaded replica, workers which have not received an error complete their queues, so it may take time to stop all threads.

-STOP SLAVEwhen using a multi-threaded slave.
+STOP REPLICAwhen using a multithreaded replica.
 After issuing

-STOP SLAVE, the slave waits for any gaps to be filled and then updates
+STOP REPLICA, the replica waits for any gaps to be filled and then updates

-STOP SLAVEcompletes, either an error happens, or another thread issues
+STOP REPLICAcompletes, either an error happens, or another thread issues

 KILL, or the server restarts.
 In these cases,

-If the last transaction in the relay log is only half-received and the multi-threaded slave coordinator has started to schedule the transaction to a worker, then
+If the last transaction in the relay log is only half-received and the multithreaded replica's coordinator thread has started to schedule the transaction to a worker, then

-STOP SLAVEwaits up to 60 seconds for the transaction to be received.
+STOP REPLICAwaits up to 60 seconds for the transaction to be received.
 After this timeout, the coordinator gives up and aborts the transaction.
 If the transaction is mixed, it may be left half-completed.

-STOP SLAVEwhen using a single-threaded slave.
-If the ongoing transaction only updates transactional tables, it is rolled back and
+STOP REPLICAwhen the ongoing transaction updates transactional tables only, in which case it is rolled back and

-STOP SLAVEstops immediately.
+STOP REPLICAstops immediately.
 If the ongoing transaction is mixed,

-STOP SLAVEwaits up to 60 seconds for the transaction to complete.
+STOP REPLICAwaits up to 60 seconds for the transaction to complete.
 After this timeout, it aborts the transaction, so it may be left half-completed.

-unrelated to the process of stopping the
+MySQL 8.0.26) is unrelated to the process of stopping the

 threads continue to try to stop.